net7/n7-ariannaweb-graphql/README.md

 In this mode the Apollo server will be restarted each time one of the aformentioned files is modified allowing you to test the change immediately (this feature includes the typescript files and also the scherma.graphql file containing the graphQL schema for the server).

+## Zeit Integration

+This (github) repository has been set with Zeit.co integration system, meaning that pushing (or merging) onto the repository updates the Zeit project deployment (which can be used as temporary deploy during development).

+Pushing (or merging) to the *master* branch updates the project present at: n7-ariannaweb-graphql.net7.now.sh whilst pushing (or merging) to the *develop* branch updates the one present at: https://n7-ariannaweb-graphql-git-develop.net7.now.sh/

+ *(Note: to change the Zeit project's settings and integration access Zeit.co using the official **Net7** github account)*